A newly-refurbished forecourt by the A14 westbound.

 Short stay customer parking is available for cars.
 No HGV or overnight parking is available.

 This information is provided to us by third parties.
 You should always check with staff on site.

 Trivia and History

-In November 2018 Applegreen purchased a significant stake of Welcome Break.
-One of the trade-offs of the purchase was that Spaldwick would eventually be re-branded Welcome Break, and adjusted to reflect the rest of their estate.
+Applegreen purchased a significant stake of Welcome Break in November 2018 which saw Spaldwick become a 'trade-off site', meaning the site will eventually be re-branded Welcome Break, and adjusted to reflect the rest of their estate.